Carroll Fife: City councilmember

 Fife won her 2020 election to the Oakland City Council, defeating the two-term incumbent by nearly 20 percentage points.
-In 2021, she voted to use $17.4 million from the Oakland General Purpose Fund for violence prevention efforts, saying that investing in alternatives within the community was preferable to hiring more police officers.
+In 2021, she advocated for a controversial measure to shift $17.4 million in funding from the Oakland Police Department to the Department of Violence Prevention, to "employ violence interrupters and community ambassadors in flatland neighborhoods".
+Oakland mayor Libby Shaaf criticized the council's 7-2 vote approving the budget change, saying the loss of funding to the police would mean losing 50 officers in the city.

 On Martin Luther King Jr. Day, in January 2023, Fife, a Black woman, publicized the violent and racist threats she had received against her and other public officials.
 Fife told KQED news, "The only reason I posted it is because it’s gotten worse lately.
 Because this has been happening to me, honestly, pretty consistently since Moms 4 Housing".

-In February 2023, Fife was attacked by Vincent Williams III, the CEO of the Urban Compassion Project, in West Oakland.
-Williams sued Fife, the City of Oakland, the MACRO program and others.
-Ak was cited by the Oakland Police Department and charged with battery by the district attorney for keeping Williams away from the Councilmember.
-The Courts dismissed claims made by Williams and the criminal cases against all defendants were dropped.
+During a February 2023 homeless camp closure, an altercation between Fife, her longtime partner, and Vincent Williams, the founder of the Urban Compassion Project, broke out when Williams loudly accused Fife of trying to derail the relocation of the residents.
+The incident ended when her partner pushed Williams to the ground.
+Fife told KRON-TV that he interceded after Williams lunged at her, but Williams said he was the one attacked.
+A battery charge was filed against Fife's partner in January 2024, and was later dismissed.

 In November 2023, the Associated Press reported that Fife's resolution to call for a ceasefire in the Gaza war passed the Oakland City Council 8–0.
-The resolution had no legal implications as the Oakland city council does not govern Gaza.